vicproon/dotfiles/README.md

 This will mainly set up vimdiff and vimwrap as svn standart diff\merge tools

+## ssh

+.ssh/config should be copie to ~/.ssh

+It contains typical remotes.

 ## bashrc

 **.bashrc** file contains remainders of which additional setups needs to be made to comfortly work.
 They should not be copied directly, rather accurately appended (modyfing actual paths) by hand